compsocialscience/summer-institute/2026/uw/index.md

 layout: location_detail
 partner_site: uw
 main: true
-image: /assets/images/tbd.jpg
+image: /assets/images/2026/uw/homepage-banner.jpg
 ---

 [//]: # (ORGANIZERS: Update the info to match your location.
 Add a site image to /assets/images/ and update the placeholder URL above to match it.
 See _data/2026/UW for yml files that control the header content, location info on general sites page, people lists, and sidebar.)

-From July 6 to July 17, 2026 the University of Washington and {PARTNER} will host a Summer Institute in Computational Social Science (SICSS-UW) in Seattle, WA, bringing together 25-30 graduate students, postdoctoral researchers, faculty, and data science practitioners for an intensive two-week program at the intersection of artificial intelligence and social science research.
+From July 6 to July 17, 2026 the University of Washington will host a Summer Institute in Computational Social Science (SICSS-UW) in Seattle, WA, bringing together 25-30 graduate students, postdoctoral researchers, faculty, and data science practitioners for an intensive two-week program at the intersection of artificial intelligence and social science research.

 **Mission:** Bridge the gap between AI innovation and social science applications through hands-on learning, collaborative research, and open science practices.